Introduction

 Figure 2: Writing a book helped me organize ideas, obtain new insights, improve principles and tools, and share the lessons learned.

-I also needed this book for the education of architects and to increase awareness about modern architecture practices in organizations I worked in.
+I also needed this book for the education of architects and to increase awareness about modern an architecture practices in organizations I worked in.
 Having written content can significantly help to spread the message.
 As nicely described by Hohpe written word has distinct advantages over the spoken word:

-• it scales: you can address a broad audience without gathering them all in one (virtual) room at the same time
+- it scales: you can address a broad audience without gathering them all in one (virtual) room at the same time

-• it’s fast to process: people read 2-3 times faster than they can listen
+- it’s fast to process: people read 2-3 times faster than they can listen

-• it can be easily searched or versioned.
+- it can be easily searched or versioned.

 Lastly, by generalizing and putting my experiences on paper, I aim to create more usable materials to help others in similar situations.
 I also expect helpful feedback from a broader community.